soapbox-pub/rebased/docs/api/pleroma_api.md

     * `password`: user's password
     * `email`: new email
 * Response: JSON.
 Returns `{"status": "success"}` if the change was successful, `{"error": "[error message]"}` otherwise
+* Note: Currently, Mastodon has no API for changing email.
+If they add it in future it might be incompatible with Pleroma.

 # Pleroma Conversations

 Pleroma Conversations have the same general structure that Mastodon Conversations have.
 The behavior differs in the following ways when using these endpoints:

 1. Pleroma Conversations never add or remove recipients, unless explicitly changed by the user.
 2. Pleroma Conversations statuses can be requested by Conversation id.
 3. Pleroma Conversations can be replied to.